aggroot/botasaurus-driver/API_INDEX.md

 # Botasaurus Driver API Index

-This document provides a comprehensive index of the public API exposed by the Botasaurus Driver library through its `__init__.py` file.
+This document provides a comprehensive index of the public API exposed by the Botasaurus Driver library.
 This serves as a reference for implementing the Botasaurus adapter in Bitapify.

-**Note**: This index only includes what is publicly exported via `botasaurus_driver.__init__.py`.
-Internal classes and methods not exposed in the public API are excluded.
+**Last Updated**: Based on actual implementation in driver.py **Note**: This index includes public methods (not prefixed with `_`) from the Driver and Element classes.

 ## Table of Contents
 - [Core Classes](#core-classes)